 Clinical Associate Professor

-With collaborators at Boston University, he has been working in the high need Providence Public School District to improve science teaching in Grades K-12 since 2015.
-Dr. Garik is the PI for the Physical Science Urban Noyce Scholars (PSUNS) Project funded by the NSF Noyce Program, and works with pre-service Noyce Scholars.
-Dr. Garik is also a principal instructor in the Boston University Learning Assistant Program, and one of the initiators of the Improving Teaching of Physics (ITOP) Program for in-service physics teachers..
+With collaborators at BU, Dr. Garik has been working in the high-need Providence Public School District to improve science teaching in Grades K-12 since 2015.
+He is the PI for the Physical Science Urban Noyce Scholars (PSUNS) Project, funded by the NSF Noyce Program, and works with pre-service Robert Noyce Scholars.

 Principal Investigator, Preparing Post-Baccalaureate and Undergraduate STEM Majors in the Physical Sciences to be Teachers in High-Need School Districts: Sponsor: National Science Foundation (DUE-1660681), 3/15/2017 – 3/1/2022